 Ultimately the final decision to buy or not to buy your proposed site will invariably come down to the number crunching of a pre-purchase feasibility assessment.

-I will discuss the pre-purchase feasibility in further detail in Part 3 of this series, but as a general rule this critical assessment should include time scales, all costs including consultants and construction as well as likely end sale values and the profit margin you desire.
+I will discuss the pre-purchase feasibility in further detail in Part 10 of this series, but as a general rule, this critical assessment should include time scales, all costs including consultants and construction as well as likely end sale values and the profit margin you desire.

-Of course if the development is viable based on the site, it is then time to consider putting an offer in and going for it.
+Of course, if the development is viable based on the site, it is then time to consider putting an offer in and going for it.

 Obviously, this stage involves buying the land at a price that will allow you to make the necessary commercial profit that deems the project viable.

 Your architect will be required to draw up plans that fit in with the relevant state planning codes according to your area as well as the local council’s development guidelines.

-These days, as a result of the increasing complexity of the development process and associated rules and regulations, a surveyor and town planner are involved at this stage too.
+These days, as a result of the increasing complexity of the development process and associated rules and regulations, a surveyor and town planner is involved at this stage too.

-Once you have finally received the permit for your development to proceed, it’s time for your architect and engineer to document the working drawings to allow you to then obtain a building permit or Construction Certificate.
+Once you have finally received the Development Approval for your project to proceed, it’s time for your architect and engineer to document the working drawings to allow you to then obtain a building permit or Construction Certificate.

-During the pre-construction stage you will be busy acquiring quotes from prospective builders and of course bank approval for the development loan.
+During the pre-construction stage, you will be busy acquiring quotes from prospective builders and of course bank approval for the development loan.

 Although this stage can last anywhere between six and twelve months, depending on the size of the project, it’s the most exciting aspect of the development as you see all of your hard work coming to fruition.

-As mentioned in part one, retaining your development as an addition to your high growth portfolio and borrowing against its end value to progress to bigger and better investments and/or development projects is undeniably the best way to grow your portfolio and wealth over the long term.
+As mentioned in part one, retaining your development as an addition to your high-growth portfolio and borrowing against its end value to progress to bigger and better investments and/or development projects is undeniably the best way to grow your portfolio and wealth over the long term.